Sim Van der Ryn

-Simon Herman Van der Ryn (né Van der Rijn; March 12, 1935 – October 19, 2024) was a Dutch-born American architect, researcher and educator.
+Simon Herman Van der Ryn (né Van der Rijn; March 12, 1935 – October 19, 2024) was a Dutch-born American architect, researcher, and educator.
 Van der Ryn's professional interest was applying principles of physical and social ecology to architecture and environmental design.
 He promoted sustainable design at the community scale and the building-specific scale.
-He designed single-family and multi-family housing, community facilities, retreat centers and resorts, learning facilities, as well as office and commercial buildings.
+He designed single-family and multifamily housing, community facilities, retreat centers and resorts, learning facilities, and office and commercial buildings.

 Biography

 Early life

 Simon Herman Van der Rijn was born to a Jewish family in Groningen, Netherlands, on March 12, 1935.
 His family soon fled to the United States, leaving the Netherlands on September 1, 1939, as the Nazi invasion of Poland began.
 The family first arrived in Queens, New York City, then moved to nearby Great Neck, where they changed the spelling of their surname to Van der Ryn.

-Van der Ryn pursued education in architecture at the University of Michigan, graduating at the age of 24 with a B.Arch degree, in 1958.
-During that year he moved to California and joined the UC Berkeley faculty where he taught for 35 years.
+Van der Ryn pursued architecture at the University of Michigan, graduating at 24 with a B.Arch in 1958.
+During that year, he moved to California and joined the UC Berkeley faculty, where he taught for 35 years.
 Later in his career, he was listed as a state architect in California and New Mexico.
-Sim also, became a licensed architect where he received a certification by the National Council of Architectural Registration Boards (NCARB).
+Sim also became a licensed architect, where he received a certification by the National Council of Architectural Registration Boards (NCARB).